 Implantable Pulmonary Artery Banding for Congenital Heart Disease

-The objective of this work is to design, fabricate, and test advanced implantable pulmonary artery banding (PAB) for infants suffering from congenital heart disease.
-The proposed design aims to address the need for a bio-compatible and compact artery banding (< 1mm diameter) capable of telemetric adjustment for both infant and lab animals with micrometer precision.
+The objective of this work is to design, fabricate, and test an advanced implantable pulmonary artery banding (PAB) system for infants suffering from congenital heart disease or other patients.
+The proposed design aims to address the need for a bio-compatible and compact artery banding (< 1mm diameter) system capable of telemetric adjustment to reduce to the need for follow up surgeries post placement.

 This novel battery-less device utilizes radio frequency (RF) excitation for wireless energy transfer and a pair of magnetically-driven micro-actuators with suspended doubly-clamped polymeric beams for clamping.
 Multiphysics finite element simulations are used for design and optimization.
-The proposed implant is 0.97 cm3 in size achieving 50% artery restriction or a total of 500 µm of displacement using maximum 100 mA per coil.
+The proposed implant is less than 1 cubic centimeter in size and has the ability to achieve 50% artery restriction.
 The PAB discussed in this paper is suitable for small infants less than 3kg in weight.
 Moreover, due to its small size, the device enables in vivo medical research on lab animals.
-The PAB device can be made using microfabrication techniques.

 © Prof. Nima Ghalichechian's Group